Your Body on Stress

 As the cortisol levels increase the body produces acid, which alters the acidity level of the saliva, blood and urine.
 Increased acidity levels in the body have to be balanced or buffered to bring the body back to an alkaline state.
 This is done by drawing minerals out of the bones and teeth.

 Stress also causes your body to flush out minerals, minerals like calcium, which are found in bones and teeth.
-This leaching of minerals combined with a more acidic and bacteria rich environment means stress makes us more susceptible to dental cavities and suppression of the immune system leads to an increase risk for developing or the worsening of gum problems along with more systemic conditions.
+This leaching of minerals combined with a more acidic and bacteria-rich environment means stress makes us more susceptible to dental cavities and suppression of the immune system leads to increase the risk for developing or the worsening of gum problems along with more systemic conditions.

 Stress and Breathing

-It has been known for thousands of years that breathing has a powerful influence over our physiological and psychological well-being.
-Hence why mediation and breathing techniques have been around since the dawn of civilisation.
+It has been known for thousands of years that breathing has a powerful influence on our physiological and psychological well-being.
+Hence why meditation and breathing techniques have been around since the dawn of civilisation.

 On average you take around 20,000 breaths a day and research has shown that the way you breathe can have a powerful effect on how stressed you feel.